SERLatBTH/StarterGuide-DobotMagician/README.md

 ## How to make it works

-### Quick Start
+### Assembly
+The robot already assembled and just few steps is needed to get it to work
+1. Choose the tool you want to Connect
+2. Put it at the end of the robot arm by losing the screw below
+3. Follow the steps below for the tool you chose

+#### SuctionCup

+#### Gripper

+#### Pen

+#### 3D Printing

+#### Laser Engraving

+### Connecting With PC And Software Setup

-Here is the breif introduction of how to operate the Dobot Magician with the software DobotStudio, allowing you to quickly know and use the robotic arm.
+Here is the brief introduction of how to operate the Dobot Magician with the software DobotStudio, allowing you to quickly know and use the robotic arm.
 For details, please go [here](https://www.dobot.cc/downloadcenter.html?sub_cat=73#sub-download) to download the manuals.

 1. Connecting Cables to the Dobot Magician

-   Step 1  Connect the Dobot Magician to your compututer with the supplied USB cable
+   Step 1  Connect the Dobot Magician to your computer with the supplied USB cable

-   Step 2  Connect the Dobot Magician to the electrical outlet with the supplied power adaper
+   Step 2  Connect the Dobot Magician to the electrical outlet with the supplied power adapter

 2. Installing the DobotStudio